DCKT/Smart.js/README.md

 ```

 Here, we create a route **/hello**, Smart will look in **./app/controllers/Hello.js** and render **./app/views/Hello.hbs**
+If the controller is not found, Smart will handle the case and render the template normaly.

 #### Nested routes
 When you need to register routes like **/posts/new** or something like this, Smart will look for **PostsNew** file.

-Notice, we not defined an index route, indeed, this is a common case for all web application so it implicitly add to your current routes, and it will look for the index.hbs template.
+Notice, we don't defined an index route, indeed, this is a common case for all web application so it implicitly add to your current routes, and it will look for the index.hbs template.

 Actually, a controller looks like this :
 ```javascript